6 Best Exercises for Lower Back Pain Relief

 - Neurological disorders

 What can aid in both prevention and relief from back pain is gaining strength in your core.
-It can lead to less pain and dysfunction.
+A strong core can lead to less pain and dysfunction.

-Also, please check with your doctor or therapist before starting these exercises to be sure they are right for your current condition.
+Try adding these lower back exercises to your workout regimen.
+Also, check with your doctor or therapist before trying any of these exercises to make sure that they are right for you.

 1. Foam Roll Exercise